scalableminds/fossildb/README.md

 # FossilDB

-Key-Value Store with RocksDB backend and gRPC API
+Versioned Key-Value Store with RocksDB backend and gRPC API